0xf10e/openvswitch-formula/README.rst

 ---------------

-Installs the packages for openvswitch and starts the associated services though not distribution aware yet (probably won't work on RHEL/CentOS/etc.)
+Installs the packages for openvswitch and starts the associated services though not distribution aware yet (probably won't work on RHEL/CentOS/etc.).
+Afterwards creates the bridges listed in ``pillar[openvswitch:bridges]``.
+If a bridge hast a list of ports those interfaces are added to the bridge.
+If the parameter 'clean' is set to ``True`` any other interfaces are removed.

 Available modules
 =================